truffe13/domoticz-python-melcloud/README.md

 # domoticz-python-melcloud
 ## History

 This is a fork of https://github.com/jf67-07/domoticz-python-melcloud.git  which itself is a merge of

   https://github.com/tuk90/domoticz-python-melcloud.git
 and
   https://github.com/nonolk/domoticz-python-melcloud.git

-I have forked it because for me the connection to Melcloud was not worked, even if the plugin version propsed by jf67-07  was the most advanced release.
+The forks is because the connection to Melcloud was not functionning.
+However the version proposed by jf67-07  seeems the most advanced release.

-It includes :
 - Thermostat (Temperature set point)
-- possibility to select the refresh rate avoiding Melcloud overloaded and domoticz crash.
+- possibility to select the refresh rate avoiding Melcloud to be overloaded and then crash of domoticz.

-TestCode has been modified as well.
+TestCode has been modified adding required parameters.

 ## Installation
 1. Clone repository into your domoticz plugins folder